 During its early days SPRS had an agreement with Jayrow helicopters to utilise a Bell 47 helicopter contracted to fly newspapers to the peninsula for searches when not otherwise being used.

 This proved very successful and following a fundraising campaign the SPRS purchased its own Bell 47 J model helicopter for search and rescue purposes.

 Demand for the squad’s services quickly grew and a more powerful helicopter was needed to perform more complex rescues, this prompted the purchase of a turbine engine Bell 206B Jetranger.
 This aircraft was again upgraded to the larger Bell 206L-3 Longranger.

-In December 2011, the SPRS took delivery of a 10m Naiad fitted out with the latest in GPS, Radar and Infrared technology.
-This vessel can be seen at its permanent berth at the Blairgowrie Marina.
+In December 2011, SPRS took delivery of a 10m Naiad fitted out with the latest in GPS, Radar and Infrared technology.

 In July 2014, SPRS added to its fleet with the delivery of a second Naiad.
-This 7.5 vessel was fitted out with the same state-of-art equipment allowing our crew to move between vessels without the need for additional training.
-Both Naiad’s were built in Western Australia by Kirby Marine.
-For more information about these vessels go to the equipment tab on this website.
+This 7.5m vessel was fitted out with the same state-of-art equipment allowing our crew to move between vessels without the need for additional training.
+Both Naiad’s were built in Western Australia by Kirby Marine and occupy permanent berths in the Blairgowrie Marina.